Chart Color Schemes

 Employment performance in Briar Hill ranks among the strongest 15% of areas evaluated nationally

-The area appears to offer limited local employment opportunities based on Census working population versus resident population data.
-Over a 12-month period ending September 2025, Briar Hill saw employment increase by 0.4% and labour force grow by 0.2%, leading to a fall in unemployment rate of 0.3 percentage points.
-In comparison, Greater Melbourne experienced employment growth of 3.0%, labour force expansion of 3.3%, and an unemployment rise of 0.3 percentage points.
-State-level data from November 25 shows Victoria's employment grew by 1.13% year-on-year, with a state unemployment rate of 4.7%.
-National employment forecasts from May-25 project national growth rates of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Briar Hill's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, assuming constant population projections for illustrative purposes.
+The predominantly residential area appeared to offer limited local employment opportunities, indicated by the Census working population count versus resident population.
+Over a 12-month period ending September 2025, employment increased by 0.4%, labour force grew by 0.1%, and unemployment fell by 0.3 percentage points in Briar Hill, contrasting with Greater Melbourne's higher growth rates and unemployment rise.
+National employment forecasts from Jobs and Skills Australia, released May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Briar Hill's industry mix suggests local employment could increase by 6.9% over five years and 14.0% over ten years, although this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment